rgglez/yii-htmlpurifier/README.md

 [Yii](https://yiiframework.com) 1.1 extension for [HTML Purifier](http://htmlpurifier.org/), extending the
 default CHtmlPurifier from the framework.
 It allows to embed HTML/Javascript code from several online services (see the filters directory).
-You can add your own filters by following the code of some of the included.
+You can add your own filters by following the code of some of the included filters.

 ## Usage